MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/edit-migrations-and-migration-groups.md

 ## Performance

-To improve performance, MicroStrategy suggests you edit one migration or migration group per session and time.
+To improve performance, Strategy suggests you edit one migration or migration group per session and time.

 ## Compatibility